greg-raven/Impeachment-Chronicles/_posts/2019-01-14-nyt-reveals-fbi-retaliated-against-trump-for-comey-firing.md

 Rosenstein, it’s worth remembering, wrote the memo explaining why Comey was so bad at his job, a view that was completely confirmed by the inspector general’s report on the Clinton email probe.
 When Trump fired Comey, in part for his incompetent handling of political investigations such as those mentioned in Rosenstein’s memo, Rosenstein used that as the predicate to launch what became the special counsel investigation against Trump.

 In any case, Trump told Rosenstein to tell the truth even if he wanted to keep it hidden.
-Rosenstein refused, irritating Trump, according to the New York Times.
-Trump told the truth to the American public — which Comey was later forced to admit under oath — that Comey had told him three times he was not under investigation.
+Rosenstein refused, irritating Trump, according to *The New York Times.* Trump told the truth to the American public — which Comey was later forced to admit under oath — that Comey had told him three times he was not under investigation.

-According to the New York Times, by not going along with the FBI’s game — privately admitting to Trump that he wasn’t under investigation while publicly suggesting otherwise or leaking numerous snippets of information, selectively curated and framed to suggest he was — the FBI grew concerned that he was a Russian agent.
+According to *The New York Times,* by not going along with the FBI’s game — privately admitting to Trump that he wasn’t under investigation while publicly suggesting otherwise or leaking numerous snippets of information, selectively curated and framed to suggest he was — the FBI grew concerned that he was a Russian agent.
 Readers would be forgiven for thinking that makes no sense whatsoever and that it’s more plausible they were concerned their behavior against Trump would be exposed.

 Their other justification for targeting their political foe was that Trump publicly flat-out said he didn’t like the game Comey was playing with the Russia investigation.
 They decided, we’re told, to interpret, or pretend to interpret, this as obstruction.